razorpay/go-financial/README.md

 Nper computes the number of periodic payments.

-### Example(Nper)
+### Example(Nper-Loan)

-If a loan has a 6% annual interest, compounded monthly, and you only have $200/month to pay towards the loan, how long would it take to pay-off the loan of $5,000?
+If a loan has a 6% annual interest, compounded monthly, and you only have \$200/month to pay towards the loan, how long would it take to pay-off the loan of \$5,000?

 ```go
 package main